The program consists of 3 years of academics followed by 1 year of internship. Each academic year consists of 2 semesters.

 Certification: The Institute will award a certificate after successful completion of the Internship and clinical examination (Clinicals in Speech-Language Pathology and Clinicals in Audiology.)
 Supervised clinical hours spent during Internship shall be included in the Clinical Competency Certificate issued to the students.

-The course commences on the date prescribed by the University, generally in August.
+The program commences on the date prescribed by the University, generally in August.

 For any information regarding the admissions, mail us at: email@example.com